hivesolutions/netius/readme.md

 The aim of this project is to create a platform for creation of customized servers and clients for specific and pre-defined purposes using simple inheritance techniques.

+Performance is considered to be one of the main priorities of the project as it should be possible to replace a native code stack with netius equivalents.
+Using PyPy should provide the extra speed required for this kind of use cases.

 ## Installation

 ```bash